qc316/slate/source/index.html.md

 > Make sure to replace `mytoken` with your JWT.
 The ending back-slash means that there is no newline

 The Watereen gateway API uses JWT (JSON Web Token) to allow access to the API.
-To get a JWT, you need to login first with your credentials as explained in the following section.
+To get a JWT, you first need to login with your credentials as explained in the following subsection.
 If you don't have a Watereen account, you can request one for testing purposes by contacting us.

-Once you are logged in, for each subsequent API request, you need to include the JWT in a header that looks like the following:
+Once you are logged in and for each subsequent API request, you need to include the JWT in a header that looks like the following:
 `Authorization: Bearer mytoken`

 <aside class="notice">